If you're considering a power inverter for home usage then you've come to the right place!

 Nominal battery voltages used for off-grid inverters are usually at 12 to 48 VDC, and a surge in power and conversion efficiency is optimal for inverters with a voltage rating of 24 and 48 VDC ratings.
 Bigger inverters are designed for bigger batteries of up to 240 VDC, but in these cases, it needs experts to install, even for different battery constructions.

 Making use of 48 VDC battery tanks isn't as advantageous, and could also be hazardous unless you need a bigger system size, more than 30 kW.
+Remember you'll still need to power your batteries somehow, the obvious choice being with solar panels.

 Typically, off-grid inverters usually come with AC transfer switches and a built-in battery charger, allowing for a stable backup source connection to charge the battery in case it is insufficient.